QubitProducts/aws_audit_exporter/README.md

  - *groups*: sorted comma separated list of groups.
  - *owner_id*: The owner id
  - *requester_id*: The requester id (default to owner id if none is present)
+ - *aws_tag_*: Any tags passed in with the -instance-tags flag are added as labels

 # EC2 Reserved Instances
 Every set of instance reservations gets its own time series, this is intended to allow